Federal Programs & Grants

 Stephanie.Norris@hayscisd.net

 (512) 268-2141, ext.
-45018
+45156

-Title I, Part C Education of Migratory Children – Title I, Part C provides supplemental instructional and support services for migrant students and out of school migrant youth.
+• Title I, Part C Education of Migratory Children – Title I, Part C provides supplemental instructional and support services for migrant students and out-of-school migrant youth.
 Hays CISD utilizes a shared service arrangement with the Education Service Center 13 to provide support migrant students.

 Title II, Part A – Hays CISD utilizes Title II, Part A funds to increase student academic achievement through improving teacher and principal quality and increasing the number of highly qualified teachers in classrooms and qualified principals and assistant principals in the district; and, uphold high expectations to improve student academic achievement.
 The intended beneficiaries of Title II funds are teachers and principals, including assistant principals, and as appropriate, administrators, pupil services personnel, and paraprofessionals.
-The district focuses the utilization of Federal funds on two activities: Recruiting, hiring, developing, and retaining effective personnel that impact instruction and learning; and, providing professional development and coaching.
+The district focuses the utilization of Federal funds on two activities: recruiting, hiring, developing, and retaining effective personnel that impact instruction and learning; and, providing professional development and coaching.

 Private Non-Profit Schools Participation Notice